Custom Modules

 Updating/Editing the Module

-If you need to deploy a new version of the module or change environment variables, you must update the tag and/or variables in the settings.
+If you need to deploy a new version of the module or change the environment variables, you must update the tag and/or variables in the settings.
 The process will be restarted.